 The cancellation applies to the Service Provider level.
-The request is passed through the SPI, and the Service Provider normally then also cancels any physical I/O or other device operation in
+The request is passed through the SPI, and the Service Provider normally then also cancels any physical I/O or other device operation in progress, in the appropriate manner for the device or service.

-Error Codes If the function return is not WFS SUCCESS, it is one of the following error conditions:
+If the function return is not WFS SUCCESS, it is one of the following error conditions: